wso2/docs-open-banking/en/docs/learn/api-security-configuration.md

 1. You can apply `APITPPValidationExecutor` to compare the roles in the transport certificate and roles in the request
 scope:

-- Open `<APIM_HOME>/repository/conf/deployment.toml` and add the executor and set a priority.
-See the example given below to find how  `APITPPValidationExecutor`  was applied for the sample Accounts API:
+- An example given below to find how  `APITPPValidationExecutor`  was applied for the sample Accounts API in `<APIM_HOME>/repository/conf/deployment.toml`:
 ```toml
 [[open_banking.gateway.openbanking_gateway_executors.type]]
 name = "Accounts"